thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Exercise

 Time to take out a notebook.
-When you encounter a keyword in bold, write it down.
+When you encounter one of these steps and its sub-steps, write it down.
 Don't worry, there's not a lot to write so you can still pay attention to the lecture.
 But it's important that you understand these keywords and share in their meaning.

 Also write down anything that resonates with you.
-In upcoming exercises, you'll be asked to share it.
-But it'll also help you really understand why it feels so relatable to you.
+In the final exercise, you'll be asked to share it.
+Writing it down may also help you really understand why it feels so relatable to you.

 ## Set the stage